 Does Equity-based Compensation Cause Firms to Manage Earnings Per Share?

-Equity-based compensation causes increases in firms' share count and dilutes Earnings Per Share (EPS), which can provide firms with an incentive to raise EPS through earnings management or repurchases.
-This paper presents evidence of a causal link between equity-based pay and EPS management.
-We employ a regression discontinuity framework to compare firms that experience dilution from "just-in-the-money'' option exercises with firms whose options end up narrowly out-of-the-money.
-We show that firms engage in real- and accruals-based earnings management, but not repurchases, to boost EPS around these plausibly exogenous dilutive events.
-These effects exist only when earnings are positive and dilution therefore depresses EPS, and are stronger in firms where executive compensation is directly tied to EPS.
+Equity-based compensation causes increases in firms' share count and dilutes Earnings Per Share (EPS), which provides firms with an incentive to raise EPS using either share buybacks or earnings management.
+We employ a regression discontinuity framework to provide evidence of a causal link between equity-based pay and EPS management.
+Our tests compare firms experiencing dilution from ``just-in-the-money'' option exercises with firms whose options end up narrowly out-of-the-money.
+We find that firms engage in real- and accruals-based earnings management, but not buybacks, to boost EPS around these plausibly exogenous dilutive events.
+These effects are stronger when executives' bonuses depend directly on EPS.

 Keywords: executive compensation, earnings per share, equity incentives, option exercises, regression discontinuity, dilution, earnings management, share repurchases

 Suggested Citation: Suggested Citation